Pat Mullen: Later life and death

 He moved to Bull Bay, Anglesey in Wales in 1952 after making friendships with different visitors on Inishmore island, who had sent him correspondence and books.
 Mullen wrote two books documenting his life in the west of Ireland after the Irish premiere of Man of Aran in May 1934.
 One book was Hero Breed (1937) and the other was Come Another Day which was published by Faber and Faber in 1940.
 His autobiography in 1940 gives a more detailed insight into his life in America and his return to Aran.

 Mullen married his second wife, Florence Hall, in Kilronan, Inishmore on 18 August 1949.
-Florence Hall was a school teacher in Heather Bank, Bullbay, Anglesea, Wales.
+Florence Hall was a school teacher in Heather Bank, Bullbay, Anglesey, Wales.
 She had visited the island of Aran for 24 years after marrying her husband.
 The death of Mullen's siblings Mary Mullen in Los Angeles, California in 1955 and Joseph Mullen in Suffolk, Massachusetts in 1966, died only a few years after he moved to Wales.
 The deaths of his siblings may have brought him back to Inishmore, as he returned regularly to enjoy the summers there.

-Mullen's eldest child Barbara Mullen (1914-1979), starred as Janet MacPherson, the stubborn Scottish housekeeper, in the BBC television series 'Dr Finlay's Casebook' in 1964.
+Mullen's eldest child Barbara Mullen (1914–1979), starred as Janet MacPherson, the stubborn Scottish housekeeper, in the BBC television series 'Dr Finlay's Casebook' in 1964.
 She was interviewed by Eamonn Andrews on the programme 'This is Your Life' where Patrick Mullen appeared as a guest at 81 years old and her brother P.J.
 Mullen also made an appearance to look back on Barbara Mullen's life.
 Mullen is also seen dancing with his daughter during the show.

-He was the last of his ten siblings to die in Carnarvonshire, Wales on the 16 September 1972.
+He was the last of his ten siblings to die in Carnarvonshire, Wales on 16 September 1972.
 Mullen's ashes were spread on Inishmore in Killeany Cemetery, but people have claimed that his first cremation burial was on the island in Christian times.